admarnelson/CEH-V11-Practical/README.md

 # CEH-V11-Practical
-Some resources for CEH v11 Practical
+so many resources for CEH v11 Practical for get Exam Passed